AashishBanwari/Amazon_Power_BI_Dashboard/README.md

 ## **Summary**

 The Power BI Dashboard for Product Insights is a user-friendly tool designed to analyze sales data and product performance.

-Through intuitive visualizations and interactive features, users can explore key metrics such as total sales by state and city, top selling products, and product categories.
+Through intuitive visualizations and interactive features, stakeholders can explore key metrics such as total sales by state and city, top selling products, and product categories.

 Seamlessly navigate between pages to delve into detailed product attributes and identify optimization opportunities.

 Hosted on GitHub, this project encourages collaboration and feedback, fostering continuous improvement and innovation.